If you’re only here for an overview of the hike and preparation tips, click here.

-Then of course I had to do something rather stupid…
+Then, of course, I had to do something rather stupid…

 A fork in the road appeared.
 I checked my GPS map to see which one I should take, but couldn’t get a signal in a decent time.
-So made a guess.
+So I made a guess.
 I chose the silly route going down the crater.
 By the time I realized my mistake it was too late to hike all of that back up again.
 I continued the lower trail until it vanished in front of my eyes.
 Shit.
 Then I saw a continuation of another trail even lower, nearly at lake-level.
 It required me to hike straight down over a really steep area that was partly slippery gravel, partly grassy and mossy slopes.

 Reaching this area was no easy task.
 And neither would it get any easier.
 A nearly straight wall stood in front of me.
 Granted, it looked as if someone had begun to hew out some shape of stairs, but never completed the task.
 A brief moment in time, I’d practiced wall-climbing before, but never in nature and never without a rope.
-In that moment, I had already decided that I’d turn back to Quilotoa once this trail would reconnect to the main route.
+At that moment, I had already decided that I’d turn back to Quilotoa once this trail would reconnect to the main route.
 I was fully aware that no one would come and help me if I cracked open my skull on a rock.
 Imagine the headlines.
-“Stupid gringa takes silly route on volcano, pays with her life.”
+“Stupid gringa takes silly route on a volcano, pays with her life.”
 Or: “Thought Dutch people were tall?
 Short-legged Holandesa fails to crawl out of crater to safety.”

 Hands and feet.
 The careful placement of both.
 Test if hand grips are solid material or loose rubble.
 Lean on foot without commitment until certain that the step is not slippery as fuck.
 Move up and repeat this sequence until human feels base level of safety.
 Perhaps it’s best not to look down.
 Last steps to go.
 Don’t lose your shit under any circumstance.
 (No one will hear you scream.)
 Focus and breathe.
-Christ I’m tense, but I’m there now.
+Christ, I’m tense, but I’m there now.

-In the end the wall turned out to be not too technical, but it truly did me a frighten.
-Up on the continuation of the trail, things started to look better quickly.
+In the end, the wall turned out to be not too technical, but it truly did me a frighten.
+Upon the continuation of the trail, things started to look better quickly.
 The path was first at a steep wall about half a step wide, then widened till I could walk up-straight without the prospect of imminent death at one misstep.
 The trail reconnected to the ‘normal route’.
 There was a little refuge on a sandy bit of crater rim.
 I had only wasted about one hour more than necessary to arrive at this point.

-I was at merely one quarter of the way.
+I was at merely one-quarter of the way.
 The next parts didn’t look too challenging, so I decided to stick to the plan and not return, defeated and disappointed.
 I’d rather be the slow person than the one who gives up.
 This close to the equator there’s at least one guarantee: the sun won’t set until it’s 18:00.